ajaysamp/Datacamp/README.md

  * Learning Objective - Learner will learn how to accees freely available external weather data sources such as geographical to add value the existing IOT data set
 * Lesson 3.3 - External Data - Transportation, Demographic and Economic
  * Learning objective: Learner will be able to apply to external weather data sources such as data from the USGS and Census Bureau to the existing dataset
+* Lesson 3.4 - Geographic Data
+  * Learning Objective - Laerner will be able to apply external data sets such as elevation and location for IOT analysis

 # Chapter 4 - The Climate Problem